 \subsection{Host environment trends}

-\begin{enumerate} \item The quiescent fraction of galaxies increases as distance from a MW-mass host decreases (Figures~\ref{fig:HI_content} and~\ref{fig:qf_vs_dist}). \item Generally, lower-mass satellites ($\Mstar\lesssim10^7\,\Msun$) are quiescent, higher-mass satellites ($\Mstar\gtrsim10^8\,\Msun$) are star-forming, and about half of intermediate mass satellites ($\Mstar\approx10^{7-8}\,\Msun$) are quiescent (Figures~\ref{fig:qf_isolated} and~\ref{fig:qf_obs}). \item Hosts with more massive CGM tend to have a higher quiescent fraction of massive satellites ($\Mstar=10^{8-9}\,\Msun$), and we find a similar, but less severe effect for total host mass (Figure~\ref{fig:QF_hostenv}, left). \item We find no significant differences in the quiescent fraction of satellites around isolated and paired (LG-like) hosts (Figure~\ref{fig:QF_hostenv}, right). \item In the FIRE-2 simulations, the quiescent fraction of satellites around MW-mass hosts is similar to the quiescent fraction of satellites around LMC-mass hosts (Figure~\ref{fig:QF_compare}). \end{enumerate}
+\begin{enumerate} \item The quiescent fraction of galaxies increases as distance from a MW-mass host decreases (Figures~\ref{fig:HI_content} and~\ref{fig:qf_vs_dist}). \item Generally, lower-mass satellites ($\Mstar\lesssim10^7\,\Msun$) are quiescent, higher-mass satellites ($\Mstar\gtrsim10^8\,\Msun$) are star-forming, and about half of intermediate mass satellites ($\Mstar\approx10^{7-8}\,\Msun$) are quiescent (Figures~\ref{fig:qf_isolated} and~\ref{fig:qf_obs}). \item Hosts with more massive CGM tend to have a higher quiescent fraction of massive satellites at $\Mstar=10^{8-9}\,\Msun$ (Figure~\ref{fig:QF_hostenv}, left). \item We find no obvious significant differences in the quiescent fraction of satellites around isolated and paired (LG-like) hosts, but we discuss some qualifications below.
+(Figure~\ref{fig:QF_hostenv}, right). \item In the FIRE-2 simulations, the quiescent fraction of satellites around MW-mass hosts is similar to the quiescent fraction of satellites around LMC-mass hosts (Figure~\ref{fig:QF_compare}). \end{enumerate}

 The MW-mass host environment effectively environmentally quenches satellite galaxies, but trends in quenching with particular host properties are not overwhelming.
-We note that though the trends we find with host mass can explain some of the large host-to-host scatter in the quiescent fraction of massive satellites, they do not provide an explanation for the large scatter at $\Mstar=10^{7-8}\,\Msun$.
-Furthermore, given the slightly earlier infall times of satellites around paired hosts and the higher average quiescent fraction of satellites with $\Mstar=10^{7-8}\,\Msun$ around paired hosts, satellites around paired hosts may fall in earlier on average and hence be more likely to be quiescent at $z\approx0$.
-In this way, the paired nature of the LG could also lead to enhanced satellite quenching if observed LG satellites fell into their hosts significantly earlier than satellites of isolated MW-mass galaxies.
+We note that though the trend we find with host CGM mass (and to a lesser extent total mass) can explain some of the large host-to-host scatter in the quiescent fraction of massive satellites, they do not provide an explanation for the large scatter at $\Mstar=10^{7-8}\,\Msun$.
 The moderate trends we find in the quiescent fraction with host mass and lack of a strong trend with paired versus isolated host environment may hint at observational differences between the SAGA survey and the LG, which we discuss further in Section~\ref{sec:obs_discussion}.